If you like what we do, why not join us?

 - to promote cycling in the Leeds area

 - to make Leeds a ‘better place in which to cycle’.

 - to encourage all cyclists to cycle with consideration for other people, and to follow National Standards for cycling

 Our members and elected committee put this into practice by:

-- Regular input on road schemes, cycle facilities and strategic areas through discussions with Leeds City Council, the West Yorkshire integrated transport authority (Metro) and meetings like the Cycling Consultation Forum
+- Regular input on road schemes, cycle facilities and strategic areas through discussions with Leeds City Council, the West Yorkshire Combined Authority (formerly Metro) and meetings like the Cycling Consultation Forum

 - Organising regular rides for all experience levels, meetings, and events for members

 - Lobbying elected representatives about specific issues, in order to ensure the views of cyclists are heard.